LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

    Requires either a byte stream or string sequence as the first parameter.
-   Returns the position of the beginning of the sequence being searched for within the ``bytes`` object, or "0" if the sequence is not contained within the object.
+   Returns the position of the beginning of the sequence being searched for within the `bytes` object, or "0" if the sequence is not contained within the object.
 Four optional integer parameters (position, length, parameter position, parameter length) indicate position and length limits that can be applied to the instance and the parameter sequence.

 .. member:: bytes->replace(find::bytes, replace::bytes)

-   Replaces all instances of a value within a bytes stream with a new value.
+   Replaces all instances of a value within a byte stream with a new value.
    Requires two parameters.
-The first parameter is the value to find, and the second parameter is the value to replace the first parameter with.
+The first parameter is the value to find, and the second parameter is the value with which to replace the first parameter.

 .. member:: bytes->contains(find)

-   Returns "true" if the instance contains the specified sequence.
+   Returns "true" if the byte stream contains the specified sequence.

 .. member:: bytes->beginsWith(find::string)
 .. member:: bytes->beginsWith(find::bytes)

-   Returns "true" if the instance begins with the specified sequence.
+   Returns "true" if the byte stream begins with the specified sequence.

 .. member:: bytes->endsWith(find::string)
 .. member:: bytes->endsWith(find::bytes)

-   Returns "true" if the instance ends with the specified sequence.
+   Returns "true" if the byte stream ends with the specified sequence.

 .. member:: bytes->split(find::string)
 .. member:: bytes->split(find::bytes)